Red Robin (identity): Tim Drake

 After Dick Grayson takes up the mantle of Batman, he gives the title of Robin to Damian Wayne, claiming that Robin is a student of Batman and that he sees Tim as an equal.
 Tim begrudgingly accepts.
 Tim goes on to tell Spoiler that he will be leaving Gotham for an unspecified period of time.
 He is now the new Red Robin—an identity that is already tarnished and independent of the Bat-family—traveling the world searching for Bruce Wayne.
 Meanwhile, while doing his search, Tim is being monitored by Ra's al Ghul, who appears not only interested in Tim himself, but also Tim's quest for Batman.

 Tim's Red Robin costume consists of a long-sleeved red shirt or tunic, along with black boots, tights, gloves, and a black cape and cowl.
 It also includes a black-and-gold utility belt with other utility storage devices (similar in appearance) crossing over the chest in an "X" shape, meeting at a circular Red Robin insignia.
 Aside from the trademark bo staff, grapnel guns, and a customized red motorcycle for transportation, Tim also uses throwing discs (similar to batarangs, but circular and adorned with the Red Robin insignia), the latter also used by the previous wearers of the Red Robin costume.
 Alfred Pennyworth has slightly altered the costume while mending it after the uniform sustained significant damage after Tim's confrontation with Ra's al Ghul.
 The new features include a bulkier utility belt and black scalloped gloves similar to Batman's.
 The shirttails have been removed.
 Tim's new cape also happens to be a "paracape", like Dick and Damian's, which gives Tim a gliding capability when it is semi-rigid.

 Red Robin eventually rejoined the Teen Titans and took over as the team's leader after Wonder Girl stepped down.
 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Tim is reintroduced as the leader of the Teen Titans.
-In DC's new relaunch, DC Rebirth, Tim will be in a team with other Bat-Family members as Red Robin in Detective Comics.
-The team will be led by Batman and Batwoman and will also include Spoiler, Orphan, and Clayface.
+In DC's new relaunch, DC Rebirth, Tim is in a team with other Bat-Family members as Red Robin in Detective Comics.
+The team is led by Batman and Batwoman and also includes Spoiler, Orphan, and Clayface.

-As of the Infinite Frontier relaunch, Tim Drake has returned to using the Robin identity while current Robin Damian Wayne has no official codename.
+As of the Infinite Frontier relaunch, Tim Drake has returned to using the Robin identity along with the current Robin Damian Wayne.